po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/01-Activities/26-Evr_Git-Collaboration/README.md

 * We are approaching the final step, it's time to merge our branch with the `main` branch.

-* Once the pull request has been reviewed and tested, you are going to naviagate to the appropriate pull request on Github.
+* Once the pull request has been reviewed and tested, you are going to navigate to the appropriate pull request on Github.
 Locate and click the green button labelled "Merge pull request".

 ![MergePullRequest](./Images/09-merge-pull-request.png)